tierklinik-dobersberg/cis-idm/docs/content/guides/getting-started.md

     - "traefik.http.middlewares.auth.forwardauth.authResponseHeaders=X-Remote-User,X-Remote-User-ID,X-Remote-Mail,X-Remote-Mail-Verified,X-Remote-Avatar-URL,X-Remote-Role,X-Remote-User-Display-Name"
   environment:
     CONFIG_FILE: "/etc/config.yml"
-  depends_on:
-    - rqlite
 ```

-This configures the `cisidm` docker container, mounts the configuration file to `/etc/config.yml` and tells traefik that is should be reachable at `account.example.com`.
+This configures the `cisidm` docker container, mounts the configuration file to `/etc/config.hcl` and tells traefik that is should be reachable at `account.example.com`.

 It also configures a new HTTP middleware `auth` that uses the forward-auth feature of traefik: